jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/basic-diagram-elements-construct-drafts.md

 __This IS the text that lead me to wanting a diamond symbol instead of a call line.__

 < Why not, actually?
 Ok, you can’t do it in other languages, but why can’t you do it here.
 Oh.
 When you reference a call, it makes the call line function as a reference line rather than a call line.
 If you want this to be different, a reference to call would become a call, which is not something you want to happen in your system.
-The reference target would get control over if the source will be a reference or if the source will execute.
+The reference target would get control over if the source might be a reference or if the source might execute.
 The source would have no say in that.
 Unacceptable.
 So, a candidate for an alternative rule for A Call Can’t be Called or Referenced is: if you reference a call, its call line is treated as a reference line.
 If you call the reference to a call…

 Een call line is eigenlijk een reference line, maar als de parent square execute, dan execute ook de call.
 Hmmm… het is bijna of het allemaal reference lines zijn en sommige squares executen nou eenmaal.
 O!
 Dat is ook zo!
 Clauses moeten ook kunnen executen en ik zeg nu dat iets alleen execute als het een call line heeft!
 Hmmm… o, een call is een tag, niet een line!